You CAN Compost In An Apartment! Here’s How.

-- With composting indoors, you don’t have to worry about the changing weather affecting your bin and you can compost year-round!
+- With composting indoors, you don’t have to worry about the changing weather affecting your bin; you can compost year-round!

 - Apartment composting can be very convenient.
-If your compost bin is under the sink, for example, you don’t need to go very far to properly dispose of your kitchen scraps.
+For example, if your compost bin is under the sink, you don’t need to go very far to dispose of your kitchen scraps properly.

 What is compost?

 Compost is organic matter that is made of compostable brown and green materials, as well as biodegradable materials.
 Decomposers (hungry worms, fungi, and microorganisms) will help to break these materials down eventually and you are left with nutrient-rich fertilizer known as humus or black gold.